A Strange Day on Planet Earth

 “Anger” has ceased to be a sufficient word for my feelings.
 A meager word, a vague word, a still-compliant word.
 What is the word for when you want the entire male population to be forcibly castrated?

 One knife, one person with no medical training: only fair, right?
-I mean how would that be any different than like circumcision?
+I mean how would that be any different, than like, circumcision?
 Since circumcision must be brought up at least once — and ideally incessantly — in every discussion, let’s just get that out of the way right now.

 The niceness of women is not working out so well for us.
 What are we going to do: draw on cardboard, walk around a few buildings, write new songs, and maybe even knit some more hats?